When the Shadow Meets Its Measure: Assessing the Feasibility of Submillimeter Black Hole Shadow Imaging in Megamaser Disk AGN: Introduction

-We define our sample as the twenty-one megamaser disk AGN with the most precise and complete measurements of SMBH mass, distance, and inclination derived from VLBI disk modeling \citep{Greene2016} (Table~\ref{tab:md}).
-Their well-constrained masses and distances enable the direct calculation of the expected BHS angular size \citep{Pesce2021}:
+We define our parent sample as the twenty-one well-characterized megamaser disk AGN compiled from the primary VLBI disk modeling references listed in Table~\ref{tab:md}.
+For the subset with published SMBH masses and distances, these measurements enable the direct calculation of the expected BHS angular size \citep{Pesce2021}:

 where $M$ is the BH mass, $D_{\mathrm{SMBH}}$ is its distance from Earth, $R_S$ is the Schwarzschild radius, and the prefactor $\sqrt{27}$ corresponds to a Schwarzschild BH \citep{Bardeen1973}.
-The resulting angular BHS size, $\theta_{\mathrm{BHS}}$, is exceedingly small -- the largest source, NGC~4258 (0.62~$\mu\mathrm{as}$), would require a baseline roughly 30 times the diameter of the Earth, implying that space-based VLBI (SVLBI) is necessary.
+The resulting angular BHS size, $\theta_{\mathrm{BHS}}$, is exceedingly small -- the largest source, NGC~4258 (0.54~$\mu\mathrm{as}$), would require a baseline roughly 40 times the diameter of the Earth, implying that space-based VLBI (SVLBI) is necessary.
 Values of $\theta_{\mathrm{BHS}}$ for the water maser sample are listed in Table~\ref{tab:md}.
 This outcome is consistent with previous analyses across the entire AGN population: beyond M87* and Sgr~A*, resolving the BHS of the next largest source (megamaser disk AGN or not) will require baselines approximately twice Earth’s diameter in the submm-mm regime \citep{Zhang2025}.

 To assess the VLBI baselines required to resolve the BHS of our set of megamaser disk AGN, we estimate the angular resolution of several earth to space baselines using the diffraction limit: